-In the latest issue of the New Statesman, National Grid CEO, John Pettigrew, outlines the net zero plan that leaves no-one behind and how achieving a cleaner, greener Britain requires a collective effort.
+In the 28 November 2019 issue of the New Statesman, National Grid CEO John Pettigrew outlines the net zero plan that leaves no-one behind and how achieving a cleaner, greener Britain requires a collective effort.

 Imagine a United Kingdom that leads the world in driving a clean economy.
 A vibrant future that is clean, green and thrives with nobody left behind.
 It is a future we believe in at National Grid, but one that requires significant change and immediate action.
 The UK is already a world leader on climate change – exporting technology, transformational engineering and know-how globally.
 But to cement this position, and reach the government’s target of net zero, a fundamental shift is needed in the way we, as a country, think, plan and deliver for the future.

 There are five key areas where we believe major change and progress is needed to reach the decarbonisation goal, and it will take major change and commitment from government, from the regulator and from our industry to get there.